styxsys0927/Med-MMHL/README.md

 For multimodal tasks, the paths to the images are stored in the column "image."
 The path looks like "/images/2023-05-09_fakenews/LeadStories/551_32.png" for news.
 You do not need to modify the path of the "images" folder in the root directory of your project.

-The content and images of tweets can be crawled with the code.
+The content and images of tweets can be crawled with the code collect_by_tweetid_tweepy_clean.py.